lincolnharmer/EnergyPlusSQL/README.md

 EnergyPlusSQL
 =============

-Use this tool to create interactive plots with E+ time series data.
+Use this tool to create interactive plots and download E+ output data.

 To use, install the follwoing R packages: